PanKarton/zlobek-krasnystaw/README.md

 ## Features

-List the ready features here:
+List of more or less fancy features:

 - Lazy loaded images
 - Email contact form with validation and error handler